IVenzon/Reading-Notes/html.md

 5. **Add some detail and get testing:** With your general outline/flow now on the page, we can start to add more detail.
 Start from top-to-bottom and left-to-right, considering what each element of your outline will need to do.
 It may be helpful to write some brief notes on the functionality/usability of things in your outline.
 Once you've gone through it all, now you can start user testing for feedback.

 6. **Start turning your wireframes into prototypes:** After getting some proper feedback, now you can start working on the next step: changing your wireframe into a prototype.
 Here you can use tools that will transform your wireframe into a fully connected and working prototype, which can be used for even more user testing.

+In general, there are three things to keep in mind while wireframing.

+1. Clarity
+2. Confidence
+3. Simplicity is key